chzerv/chzerv/README.md

 ### Hi there 👋

+I'm an EECE student who loves to constantly tinker with Linux.
-I like nerding out around Linux, infrastructure, networking and software security stuff.
+I also like nerding out around infrastructure, networking and security stuff.
-I've also done _some_ Web Development and _some_ introductory work in operating system (Linux, really) kernels.

 - 🔭 I’m currently working on [Ansible](https://github.com/ansible/ansible) and CI/CD.
 - 🌱 I’m currently learning about everything.
-- 💬 Ask me about anything tech related.
 - 🥅 Goals: Contribute more to Open Source (like, way more!).

 ### Languages and Tools: